23AIBox/scMamba/README.md

 Make sure to adjust the paths to match your environment.

-All code will be publicly available following acceptance of the manuscript.
+**Note** : All code will be publicly available following acceptance of the manuscript.
 <!-- ### Model Train

 #### Single-GPU training